iAhmadGad/java-json-lib/README.md

 `iahmadgad.json` Package
 </h1>

-A simple package to parse json text and files, it can parse primitive data types and strings, but until now it can not parse arrays or objects, this will be included in the future -إن شاء الله-.
+A simple Java package that parses & writes JSON texts and files. ☕

+it can parse & write primitive data types and strings, but until now it can't parse arrays or objects, this will be included in the future -إن شاء الله-.